evidence-surveillance/unreported_link_identidication/README.md

 ```

 ## Data Description
+The dataset we use in this paper can be downloaded [here](https://doi.org/10.7910/DVN/MEROWG).
+We recommend constructing your own datasets in your applications to avoid time-variance and domain shift bias.

     |-data
         |-c2p -> the preprocessed dataset fold to rank PubMed articles given clinical trial registrations. c for clnical trial registration, and p for PubMed articles